British Dental Association Museum

 Temporary exhibitions are housed in two display cases, one in the BDA foyer and one in the basement, and change roughly four times a year.
-As of March 2010, the temporary exhibition focuses on Sir John Tomes, a pioneer in dental research.
-Past exhibitions are briefly described on the BDA website, and have included women in dentistry, the history of orthodontics, and NHS dentistry.
+On our March 2010 visit, the temporary exhibition focused on Sir John Tomes, a pioneer in dental research.
+Past exhibitions have included women in dentistry, the history of orthodontics, and NHS dentistry.

 Accessibility: Ramp to get into the building (to the right of the steps).
 Level access to the museum once you're in.
 One of the display cases housing the temporary exhibitions is in the basement down a flight of spiral stairs; according to the BDA website there's a lift, but we didn't check this.
 The permanent exhibition is well-lit and mostly accessible to all heights, but the display case in the basement is less well-lit, and if you're below average height you may have trouble viewing some of the items there.
 A PDF with access information is available on their website.